TrickfireRobotics/Documentation/Top-Level Requirements.md

 * 8.5 The mining procedure **shall** further be divided into atomically-operating subprocedures (scoops)
 * 8.6 The mining procedure **shall** always check timing flags before beginning scoops
 * 8.7 The mining procedure **shall** be terminated upon detecting timing flags
-* 8.8 Upon completing the mining procedure, the mining subsystem **shall**:
+* 8.8 Upon completing the mining procedure or user preemption, the mining subsystem **shall**:
     * 8.8.1 Define an “obstacle” representing the digging hole and send it to the navigation subsystem.
-    * 8.8.2 Return the mining arm to the starting position.
+    * 8.8.2 Return the mining arm to an ending position clear of the range of motion of the dumping bin.
 ### 9. Dumping Subsystem
 * 9.1 As a precondition the rover **shall** be facing east, relatively close to the dumping receptacle.
 * 9.2 The dumping subsystem **shall** perform the localization procedure prior to the start of the  dumping procedure.